Aladin147/BLKWDS_Manager/docs/Journal.md

 These changes ensure that the application can handle missing tables gracefully, particularly the studio table that was causing issues.
 The system now automatically repairs the database schema when needed, preventing crashes and providing better error feedback to users.

+### Part 2: Enhanced Column Validation and Repair

+Extended the database validation system to handle missing columns:

+1. **Added Column Repair Functionality**:
+   - Implemented column definitions for automatic repair
+   - Created methods to repair missing columns in tables
+   - Added support for repairing all missing columns identified in validation

+2. **Updated Validation Process**:
+   - Enhanced the validateAndRepair method to also repair missing columns
+   - Updated the migration method to use the new column repair functionality
+   - Improved logging for column repair operations

+3. **Tested with Real Database**:
+   - Successfully detected and repaired missing studioId column in booking table
+   - Verified that comprehensive validation passes after repairs
+   - Confirmed that the app works correctly with the repaired database

+With these enhancements, the database validation system now provides complete coverage for both missing tables and missing columns.
+This ensures that the application can recover from database schema issues automatically, improving reliability and user experience.

 ## 2025-06-14: Critical Issues Identification and Documentation

 ### Part 1: Comprehensive Analysis